If you want to find data trends or predict sales based on certain variables, then regression analysis is the way to go.

 What is Regression Analysis?

-Let us look at some of the most commonly asked questions about regression analysis before we head deep into understanding everything about it.
+Let us look at some of the most commonly asked questions about regression analysis before we head deep into understanding everything about the regression method.

 1. What is multiple regression analysis meaning?